-1411 1 00004 01 0004 Policy consultation period 1 November 2020 to 8 January 2021 Policy determined on 12 February 2021 Policy contact name and position Rachel Miller, Headteacher Amendments after determination - Department for Education school number 878-3112 Age range 4 to 11; there is also Early Years provision from 3 Type of school Voluntary Controlled primary school Admissions authority Devon County Council Normal round intake Reception Published Admission Number 2022-23 60 Priority for children to another setting Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Diocese of Exeter, Church of England Admissions catchment area Yes - see Page 4 School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 5 Key Dates Normal round
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 11 February 2022 Policy contact name and position Rachel Miller, Headteacher Amendments after determination 1 - Department for Education school l number 878-3112 Age range - Harrison 4 to 11.
+There is also Early Years provision from 3 Type of school Voluntary Controlled primary school Admissions authority Devon County Council Normal round intake Reception Published Admission Number 20)23-24 60 Priority for children to another se etting Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Forn า Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round T When to apply ber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 20: 233 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 ptember 2023 for Reception Decision within 10 school days of an application chool days after refusal Deadline to hear appeal peadline to hear appeal within 30 school days of the form being submitted